achavacloud/terraform-azure-name-generator/README.md

 #### Description:

-The module constructs a standardized name for Azure resources by concatenating the following components:
+The module constructs a standardized name for cloud resources by concatenating the following components:

 	1.org_prefix: An optional prefix representing the organization or company.
 	2.env: The environment, such as development, QA, or production.